bitcoin

 Receive bitcoin

-Tap on the newly created Multisig wallet in Nunchuk and then Receive.
+Tap on the Multisig wallet recently created in Nunchuk, and then select Receive.

-Send a small amount (e.g. $20 worth of bitcoin) to the address generated by your wallet and wait until it gets confirmed on the network.
+Transfer a small sum, for instance, $20 worth of bitcoin, to the address generated by your wallet, and wait for confirmation on the network.

 Spend bitcoin

-The transaction is now created but you need to sign it first in order to broadcast it on the network.
+The transaction has been created, but you first need to sign it in order to broadcast it on the network.

 #1 Sign with Coldcard

-Now go to Coldcard, click Ready To Sign and check details of the transaction.
-Make sure the address and the amount is correct then press number 3 and scan Coldcard with your iPhone.
+Now, go to Coldcard and click Ready To Sign to review the details of the transaction.
+Ensure that the address and the amount are correct, and then press number 3.
+Lastly, scan Coldcard with your iPhone.

-Once successful (don't forget you may need to play with the correct phone placement), Coldcard will display the transaction details one more time.
+Once you are successful (remember that you may need to adjust the phone placement correctly), Coldcard will display the transaction details once more.

-If everything seems correct, confirm it with the "OK" button and scan the device once again.
-This will transfer a PSBT (partially signed bitcoin transaction) by Coldcard to Nunchuk.
+If everything appears to be correct, confirm it by pressing the OK button and scan the device again.
+This action will transfer a PSBT (partially signed bitcoin transaction) from Coldcard to Nunchuk.

 Correct iPhone 12 mini placement for signing a transaction with Coldcard